Subdivisions of Bristol: Neighbourhoods

 The neighbourhoods of Bristol do not have fixed boundaries as they are mainly informal areas.
 Some of these areas overlap, or are contained within others, while others have more than one name.

 The following areas and towns make up the city of Bristol and its outskirts.
-It includes some adjoining areas of South Gloucestershire, marked SG, and North Somerset, marked NS.
+It includes some adjoining areas of South Gloucestershire, marked SG, North Somerset, marked NS, Bath and North East Somerset, marked BANES.